WorkKnot/Workknot-Web/README.md

 You can get the Android app from Google Play Store from [link](https://play.google.com/store/apps/details?id=com.kumarhardik.obliqueapp).<br>
 Currently the app is only for Gaya and Bodh-Gaya Disrict, and we aim to spread it.

-### Using and updating the webpage locally for developers
+## Using and updating the webpage locally for developers

+Get the `.env` file form the developers by contacting them and copy it the root directory.

+### Using git
+Firstly clone the repo by running `https://github.com/WorkKnot/Workknot-Web.git` <br>

+Change the directory using `cd Workknot-Web` <br>

-Install the required node packges by running `npm install` in the web-app directory.
+Install the required node packges by running `npm install` in the web-app directory.<br>

-Get the `.env` file form the developers by contacting them.

-After getting the `.env` file, run `nodemon index.js`.
+After getting the `.env` file, run `nodemon index.js`

+### Using docker

+_This is recommended only for the users who are familier with Docker, if not use the above git method._

+You may get the docker image by running `docker pull ruwaliharshit/workknot-web`

+For running the web at local host run
+`docker run -it -d -p <outside-port-of-your-choice>:8000 ruwaliharshit/workknot-web`

+Now just for conformation that you have correct setup run `docker ps -a` <br>

+You should see the image `ruwaliharshit/workknot-web`, if so you are good to proceed.

+## Contacting the Developers

+Shoot out a mail at workknot@gmail.com and we will resopond as soon as possible.